zacwm/warnable/README.md

 # Warnable
-Simple Discord bot to moderate and create rules to manage Discord servers.
+Warnable is a bot to be easy for any Discord server admin to be able to setup and use on their own system.

 ### Features
 - Warn System